moderneinc/springboot-migration-workshop/README.md

 ## Requirements

-In order to participate, you will need the following:

-* Basic Spring and Git knowlege
+In complete our adventures, you will need some basic Spring and Git knowlege and:

 * Java 17 and Java 8